Carolina Panthers vs Green Bay Packers: Predictions and Odds (NFL Week 10)

 How (TV): FOX

-Be sure to also check out our latest Super Bowl LIV Odds and Predictions.
+Be sure to also check out our latest Super Bowl Odds and Predictions.

 Latest point spread: Panthers +5, Packers -5